Connect with us

 Lars Ostenfeld / Into the Ice

-The stream-driven hydrofractures mechanically the ice and transfer heat into the guts of the ice sheet, destabilizing it from the inside.
+The stream-driven hydrofractures mechanically damage the ice and transfer heat into the guts of the ice sheet, destabilizing it from the inside.
 Ultimately, the internal fabric and structural integrity of ice sheets is becoming more vulnerable to climate warming.

 Emerging processes that speed up ice loss

-Over the past two decades that scientists have tracked ice sheet melt and flow in earnest, melt have become more common and more intense as global temperatures rise – further exacerbated by Arctic warming of almost four times the global mean.
+Over the past two decades that scientists have tracked ice sheet melt and flow in earnest, melt events have become more common and more intense as global temperatures rise – further exacerbated by Arctic warming of almost four times the global mean.

 The ice sheet is also flowing and calving icebergs much faster.
 It has lost about 270 billion metric tons of ice per year since 2002: over a centimeter and a half (half an inch) of global sea-level rise.
 Greenland is now, on average, contributing around 1 millimeter (0.04 inches) to the sea level budget annually.